CarlyPenrose/Toronto_Fires/README.md

 # Toronto_Fires

-A project about fire departments responses in Toronto.
+A project about fire departments responses in Toronto by ward.

-What is the average response time per ward?